JanneRemes/VulkanDemos/00_commons/README.md

 - 03_createVkSurface.h

+	- `createVkSurface`: creates a VkSurface from a SDL_SysWMinfo context.
-	- `createVkSurfaceXCB`: creates a VkSurface from a XCB connection and window.
+	- `createVkSurfaceXCB`: creates a VkSurface from an XCB connection and window.

 - 04_chooseVkPhysicalDevice.h